Roddick leads caravan of seeds into U.S. Open round two

 Ivanovic, the former top-ranked player in the world, admitted it was "very hard" to deal with lofty expectations.

-Other seeded players to advance on the men's side were number five Jo-Wilfried Tsonga of France and Czech number six Tomas Berdych, and in the women's draw sixth seed Angelique Kerber of Germany.
+Other seeded players to advance on the men's side were number five Jo-Wilfried Tsonga of France and Czech number six Tomas Berdych, and in the women's draw, Kerber.
 Each advanced in straight sets.
 (Editing by Frank Pingue)